Frequently Asked Questions

 Source: Absence Management Report (2016), CIPD.

-The benchmarks were established by multiplying ratings of investor interest by ratings from medium sized enterprises:
+The benchmarks were established by multiplying ratings of investor interest by ratings from participating enterprises:

 Investor interest was assessed by surveying the views of investors attending the London Investor Show 2016.
 Of those 60 % had relevant professional qualifications.